-ETTP's asbestos management program ensures all activities involving demolitions and all other actions involving asbestos-containing materials (ACM) are fully compliant with 40 CFR Part 61, Subpart M, National Emission Standards for Hazardous Air Pollutants, "National Emission Standard for Asbestos."
+ETTP's asbestos management program ensures all activities involving demolitions and all other actions involving asbestos-containing materials (ACM) are fully compliant with 40 CFR Part 61, Subpart M, National Emission Standards for Hazardous Air Pollutants, "National Emission Standard for Asbestos" (EPA 1984, EPA 1990).
 This includes using approved engineering controls and work practices, inspections, and monitoring for proper removal and waste disposal of ACM.
 Most demolition and ACM abatement activities at ETTP are governed under CERCLA.
 Under this act, notifications of asbestos demolition or renovations, as specified in 40 CFR Part 61.145(b), are incorporated into CERCLA document regulatory notifications.

 Non-CERCLA planned demolition or renovation activities were individually reviewed for applicability of the TDEC notification requirements of the rule.
-During 2020, four Notifications of Demolition and/or Asbestos Renovation (NDARs) were submitted to TDEC for non-CERCLA ETTP activities.
-The NDAR for non-CERCLA facilities K-1039 and K-1039-1 was considered a non-regulated asbestos demolition.
-These two facilities had asphalt roofs that were considered Presumed Asbestos Containing Material (PACM) Category I Non-Friable.
-All other facilities were non-asbestos demolitions.
-There were no Regulated Asbestos Containing Material (RACM) demolitions during 2020.
+During 2021, three Notifications of Demolition and/or Asbestos Renovation (NDARs) were submitted to TDEC for non-CERCLA ETTP activities.
+There were no Regulated Asbestos Containing Material (RACM) demolitions during 2021.

 The rule also requires an annual notification for all nonscheduled, minor asbestos renovations if the accumulated total amount of regulated or potentially regulated asbestos exceeds stipulated thresholds.
-For 2020, the total ETTP projected nonscheduled amounts were below thresholds that would require the submittal of an annual notification to TDEC.
-No releases of reportable quantities of ACM occurred at ETTP during 2020.
+For 2021, the total ETTP projected nonscheduled amounts were below thresholds that would require the submittal of an annual notification to TDEC.
+No releases of reportable quantities of ACM occurred at ETTP during 2021.